segari/flutter_unique_device_id-0.0.1/flutter_unique_device_id-0.0.1/README.md

-# unique_device_id
+# flutter_unique_device_id

 A flutter plugin that can get a unique deviceId

 ## About android
 I know there isn't any 'perfect' way of getting a unique ID without using permissions; however, sometimes we only really need to track the device installation.
 When it comes to creating a unique ID, we can create a 'pseudo unique id' based solely on information that the Android API gives us without using extra permissions.
 This way, we can show the user respect and try to offer a good user experience as well.